 - Protection against UVA, UVB, and UVC light

 - Doesn’t come with a protective case

 Best for Small Faces

 Some of us just have smaller faces than others.
-This doesn’t usually make much difference… Until you’re trying to find sunglasses to fit.
+This doesn’t usually make much difference…until you’re trying to find sunglasses that fit.

 The Optic Nerve Cassette should solve that problem, and very stylishly too.
 They’re made for narrow faces, and look equally as good on women and men.

 G850 nylon frames allow for flexibility and durability, as well as promoting sustainability by being made of renewable materials.
 They feature interchangeable lenses – a smoke lens and a copper lens, so you’ll be covered for all light conditions.
 Both lenses block UVA and UVB rays.